Fellowship Baptist Church

 Author

 Dr. Blackman is passionate about helping others grow in the grace of the Lord.
-His devotions are centered on how to grow closer to the Lord through a personal relationship.
+His devotions are centered on how to grow closer to the Lord through a personal relationship with Christ.

 Archives